cvut/javascript/README.md

 ## Strict Mode

 Put [`'use strict'`][4] at the top of your modules.
-Strict mode allows you to catch nonsensical behavior, discourages poor practices, and _is faster_ because it allows compilers to make certain assumptions about your code.
+Strict mode allows you to catch nonsensical behaviour, discourages poor practices, and _is faster_ because it allows compilers to make certain assumptions about your code.

 [Linter](#linting) can warn you about this.
 Babel [inserts `'use strict'`](https://babeljs.io/docs/advanced/transformers/other/strict/) by default, so this rule does not apply.